Chorus/Note-Documentation/docs/CarePlan/DefaultConfiguration.md

 id: DefaultConfiguration
 title: Default Configuration
 ---
-This feature gives you the ability to configure targets once and reuse them across all your students without having to configure them each time.
+This feature gives you the ability to configure targets once and reuse them across all your learners without having to configure them each time.

 <img src="/img/TargetList.png" width="400" />